nmsolutions-org/codelikerbr/README.md

 - 👋 Hi, I’m @codelikerbr
 - 👀 I’m interested in network monitoring systems for internet
 - 🌱 I’m currently studying telecomunication engeneering
-- 💞️ I’m looking to collaborate on creating templates for zabbix and other network monitoring tools
+- 💞️ I’m looking to collaborate on creating tools for network monitoring
 - 📫 How to reach me?
 E-mail: michaeldrezende@gmail.com

 <!---